Course Outline

 Data Types for Government

-Objective: Explore data types, focusing on the syntax for creating variables and accessing array elements.
-Discuss methods for converting among data types in government applications.
+Objective: Explore data types, focusing on the syntax for creating variables and accessing array elements, with examples relevant to government applications.
+Discuss methods for converting among data types.

 • Integers